isovector/certainty-by-construction/src/book/Appendix1-Ring-Solving.lagda.md

 ## Rings

-The ring solver is a general purpose tool for automatically reasoning about rings. *Rings* are algebraic structures which generalize the relationships between addition and multiplication.
+The ring solver (presented here as a derivation of @kidney_automatically_2019) is a general purpose tool for automatically reasoning about rings. *Rings* are algebraic structures which generalize the relationships between addition and multiplication.
 A ring has an associative, commutative binary operation called "addition" and an associative, commutative binary operation called "multiplication."
 These operations need not correspond in any semantic way to the things we think of as being addition and multiplication, merely it's just they need to properly fit into the "ecosystem niche" that regular addition and multiplication do.

 What does this mean?
 A ring must also have distinguished elements 0 and 1 that behave like you'd expect with respect to addition and multiplication, namely